mozilla-mobile/firefox-tv/docs/telemetry.md

 # Event ping

 In addition to the core ping an event ping for UI telemetry is generated and sent as soon as the app is sent to the background.

+# Pocket ping

+Similarly to event ping, pocket ping for Pocket feed is generated and sent whenever the app goes to the background.
+Pocket ping maintains its own unique id that has no direct association with core ping or event ping.

 ## Settings